Malga-Vision/MoCA-Project/README.md

 - "visualiseSkeleton", for a simulation of the arm executing the complete action using MoCap data
 - "initSynch" and "synchronizedView" for a joint view of RGB and Kinematic data.

-All the functions provided can be used also on the test scenes in /data/mocap/scenes.
+All the functions provided can be used also on the testing scenes in /data/mocap/scenes.

 Type help "name of the function" in the Command Window for more information on syntax and on how to use the functions.